eumagnun/realworld-step-by-step/README.md

 ````
 https://github.com/eumagnun/realworld-terraform-scripts
 ````
-* create a service account with role:owner and associate it to build-vm
+* create a service account with role "instanceAdmin" and associate it to build-vm
 * Install the posrgresql database on database-vm following the step-by-step on this readme
 * clone this repo on build-vm (use this procedure https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)
 * execute the next steps as described bellow: